Division properties in exterior algebras of free modules and logarithmic residua: Introduction

 \section{Introduction}

-Let $R$ be a commutative ring with unity and let $M$ be a free $R$-module of finite rank $m$.
-We shall denote by $\La^q M$ the $q$th exterior product of $M$ and $\La M=\oplus_{q=0}^m \La^q M$ will be the exterior algebra generated by $M$.
+Consider a commutative unital ring $R$ and let $M$ be a free $R$-module of finite rank $m$.
+We will denote by $\La^q M$ the $q$th exterior product of $M$ and $\La M=\oplus_{q=0}^m \La^q M$ will be the exterior algebra generated by $M$.
 We shall consider division problems in the algebra $\La M$ related to the following elementary questions.

 Consider two elements $\eta\in \La^pM$ and $\a\in \La^rM$.
 If $p\ge r$ then it is natural to ask